KKBOX/mirex2018-english-lyrics-alignment/README.md

 # MIREX2018 English Lyrics Alignment

-This repository shows
+This repository shows our submissions (CW2 and CW3) for subtask 2 of lyrics alignment of MIREX2018

-## Installation
+## Installation and Requirements

+* HTK and ffmpeg
+  * Set the $PATH enviroment variable if needed
+* Python 3.6 and libraries in requirements.txt
+* Download models and example data from [here](...)

 ## Usage